Skip to content

 Conflict (30%)

 Measures armed conflict intensity, political stability, militarization levels, and government travel advisory warnings.
 This category carries the highest weight because active conflicts and government warnings pose the most immediate and severe risk to travelers.
-Includes the GDELT media instability signal for near-realtime crisis detection and advisory levels from four governments (US, UK, Canada, Australia).
+Includes advisory levels from 37 governments worldwide.

 Active or recent armed conflict, political instability, high militarization.
 Travelers face elevated physical security risks.